goshiphq/goship-cms/content/articles/food-beverage.md

 ![small business owners packing and preparing to ship food and beverages at table](images/goship-website-image-template-1024-x-768-px-31-.png "Shipping Perishables")

-### Shipping Meat
+## Shipping Meat

-Food quality and extreme delivery deadlines are just some of the many challenges [food and beverage](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country) retailers are facing.
+Food quality and extreme delivery deadlines are just some of the many challenges food and beverage retailers are facing.
 Fast and planned shipping is what can help strengthen your entire business mechanism.
-Perishable products like meat require thorough supply chain planning that cannot survive any disruptions.
+Perishable products like meat require thorough supply chain planning that cannot survive any [disruptions](https://www.goship.com/posts/how-to-deal-with-supply-chain-disruptions).

 With logistics playing such a large role in transporting temperature-sensitive shipments, GoShip can provide you with consistent and workable solutions for shipping meat and other perishables.

 [Refrigerated trucks](https://www.goship.com/blog/what-is-refrigerated-shipping-and-how-does-it-work/) have special protection from sun and rain apart from in-built refrigeration systems.
 Also, there is a strict compliance policy for reefer carriers, so it is a safe and reliable way to ship meat.
 GoShip offers free refrigerated shipping rates for your meat supply chain!

-### Shipping Fruit & Shipping Vegetables
+### Shipping Fruits & Vegetables

-Shipping fresh fruits and vegetables requires careful planning and near-perfect execution to have fresh produce arrive fresh and edible.
+Shipping fresh fruits and vegetables requires careful planning and near-perfect execution to have products arrive fresh and edible.
 Keeping the fresh produce at a safe temperature for the entirety of the journey is your major focus.
 While some fruits and vegetables may travel fine without a climate-controlled truck, you will often want to consider [refrigerated trucks](https://www.goship.com/blog/what-is-refrigerated-shipping-and-how-does-it-work/) to move your freight.
 Not only are fruit and vegetables susceptible to temperature, but humidity as well, as condensation can build up on your fresh produce and cause premature aging.

 Packaging is also a huge factor in the safety of your fruits and vegetables.
 Your produce should be carefully packaged and padded to prevent damage.
 Leverage moisture-wicking bags to help keep your produce dry.
 You should plan for your perishable goods to be able to survive 24-36 hours and stay under 40 degrees Fahrenheit throughout the trip.